SamWindell/Signet/README.md

 There are lots of ways to process audio files using Signet.
 See the [documentation](docs/usage.md) for the full list.
 Here some of them:
 - Detect the pitch of the files and print it out
 - Auto-tune files to their nearest musical pitch
+- Fix audio that drifts out of tune
 - Convert sample-rate, bit-depth and file-format
 - Embed sampler metadata to the wav/flac file - the root note can be auto detected
 - Rename files - including auto-mapping MIDI regions